The 6 Best Online Hearing Tests of 2024: Expert Reviewed

 A: Rarely, sometimes, or often

-To receive the results, you’re asked to enter in your name and email address.
+To receive the results, you’re asked to enter your name and email address.
 Based on how you answered the question, you’ll get a simple response like: “The results of your online hearing tests indicate you may have hearing loss.”

-Be aware that, while Healthy Hearing uses a simple multiple-choice format, it doesn’t give you an audiogram or other detailed hearing test results.
+While Healthy Hearing uses a simple multiple-choice format, it doesn’t give you an audiogram or other detailed hearing test results.
 The other tests on this list provide you with numerical values to gauge your hearing loss—Healthy Hearing provides you with statements like, “you may have hearing loss” (see Figure 9 below).

 Figure 9 Healthy Hearing online hearing test results